 Richmonders want a City Hall that can clean our streets, pick up trash and recycling, fill potholes, plow snow, cut grass, and repair sidewalks in a timely manner.
 While our city has a long way to go, we have made significant strides in creating better services since I took office.

-40% of First District roads have been repaved since 2017, and Richmond’s paving budget has doubled.
+40% of First District roads have been repaved since 2017, and Richmond’s paving budget has more than doubled.
 Our streets are safer and easier to drive and cause less wear and tear to vehicles than they did four years.

 Since I was elected, the city has purchased eight trucks to handle solid waste and hired 16 workers to operate them, resulting in faster pickup times.

 Despite the progress we have made in improving service provision within the City, we still have a long way to go.
 I am committed to ensuring that your interactions with City government are quicker, easier, and smoother.
-Basic home improvements like adding a back porch to your home should not be held up by a larger back-log of permitting needs.
+Basic home improvements like adding a back porch to your home should not be held up by a back-log of permitting needs.
 It should not take months for the city to review simple projects.

 If you re-elect me, we will continue improving our city’s core services.
 We will continue to pave roads, pick up garbage, and finish service requests more quickly than before I took office, and I am working hard to build upon and exceed the progress of the past four years.